-What’s in a Brand Style Guide (if you don’t have one)
+How to create a Brand Style Guide (if you don’t have one)

 A Brand Style Guide (BSG) is simply a document that specifies your brand elements.
 These can be as simple as a one-page document that shows your colours, fonts, image style and brand keywords.

 They can be MUCH more extensive too – I’ve seen corporate BSGs that are an entire book.
 There’s the introduction to the brand – which is about the overall vision for the brand and what the inspirations are behind it.
 There’s information on how to use those elements, eg. there’s lots of logo variations given, so if you have a tiny space, or a square space, or a tall rectangular space – you can find a version that suits that.
 There’s also detailed instructions on how to use the logo – acceptable colourways and spacing, as well as what NOT to do (eg. don’t stretch the logo!).